 From Panagyurishte

-Slay me if you want, hang me if you want
+Slay me if you want, hang me if you

 I sewed the flag!